Richmond Flying Squirrels: Logo

 The new Flying Squirrels logo was unveiled on December 1, 2009.
-It is a black, red, and grey flying squirrel with a patch in the shape of an "R" (for Richmond) on top of an acorn over its heart.
+It is a black, red, and grey flying squirrel meant to look like the outline of Virginia with a patch in the shape of an "R" (for Richmond) on top of an acorn over its heart, roughly where Richmond is located in Virginia.
 The logo was designed by San Diego-based sports branding firm Brandiose.
 It was named the logo of the year by Ballpark Digest in 2010 and the best minor-league logo by Baseball America in 2015.